GodotVR/godot-oculus-asset/README.md

 	interface.initialize()
 ```

-(note that this is still experimental)

 Licensing
 ---------
-The Godot Oculus module and the godot scenes in this add on are all supplied under an "unlicense".
+The Godot Oculus module and the godot scenes in this add on are all supplied under an MIT License.
-The touch controller meshes are copyright Oculus, I'm not sure of the license.
+The touch controller meshes and the Oculus client software are copyright Oculus, please check http://oculus.com for license information.

 About this repository
 ---------------------